Jul 22, 2015

 The "Ingrossist" Joseph Anton Fellner, who stood proxy for his colleague Kloiber at Joseph Kyselak's baptism, was born around 1765, in the Bohemian village of Pašinka.
 In 1797, in Vienna, he fathered a daughter with a certain Juliana Pascher, and on the occasion of the christening of this child, pretended to the Piarist priest Rupert Enk that he was already married to the child's mother (Maria Treu 7, fol.
 123).
 Fellner married Pascher only on 7 January 1798 (Maria Treu 4, fol.
 232).
 By the time his first wife died on 26 March 1808 (St. Ulrich 27, fol.
 95), Fellner had already been promoted to the rank of "Rechnungsofficial" (accounting official) at the K.K.
 Familien=Fonds=Buchhalterey.
 One of his immediate colleagues at this office was the composer Vinzenz Hauschka.
 Joseph Fellner married again on 31 July 1808 (Landstraße 3, fol.
 136).
 His second wife was Maria Anna Proll, daughter of a mailman from Landstraße.

 The seals and signatures on Joseph Anton Fellner's 1808 marriage contract.
 Fellner's best man was the "K.K.
-Holz Empfänger" (I. & R. wood purchaser) Anton Geyer, a colleague at the Familien=Güter=Oberdirection, the bride's witness was Joseph Jeckl (1766–1824), amateur composer and owner of the pharmacy "Zum goldenen Reichsapfel" (A-Wsa, Patrimonialherrschaften, Schotten 31037).
+Holz Empfänger" (I. & R. wood purchaser) Anton Geyer, a colleague at the Familien=Güter=Oberdirection, the bride's witness was Joseph Jeckl (1766–1824), amateur composer and owner of the pharmacy "Zum goldenen Reichsapfel" (A-Wsa, Patrimonialherrschaften, Stift Schotten 31037).

 With his second wife, Fellner had two children: Antonia, born 1 August 1810 (Maria Treu 9, fol.
 62), and Carolina, born 2 May 1812 (Maria Treu 9, fol.
 165).
 Joseph Anton Fellner, who secured a small bit of posthumous prominence by officiating as proxy godfather at Joseph Kyselaks baptism, died on 20 January 1826 (Wiener Zeitung, 25 January 1826, 89), of a stroke.
 He was survived by his wife and his three daughters whose uncle Johann Fellner (also an accountant with the K.K.
 Familien=Fonde and a friend of Vinzenz Hauschka) was appointed their guardian.